ChibgatullahMinhaz/Coffee-house/README.md

 - Connected **frontend to backend** via REST APIs
 - Clean and simple UI for managing coffee items
 - Error handling and feedback for each operation
-- Add user authentication (login/logout)
+- Add user authentication (login/logout) with Firebase + MERN
 - Improve UI/UX with animations or component libraries

 ---